After Architecture LLC

-After Architecture, LLC is an award-winning architecture studio named to convey the built environment's impact on cultures and ecologies.
-Our work responds to and confronts the environmental crisis.
+After Architecture LLC is an award-winning architecture studio named to convey the built environment's impact on cultures and ecologies.
+Led by Katie MacDonald and Kyle Schumann, our work responds to and confronts the environmental crisis.

 We have completed projects for a wide range of clients, from civic institutions and arts organizations to universities, corporations, and private clients including Landmark Columbus Foundation, The Architectural League of New York, the Washington D.C.
 Department of General Services, Lycoming College, Cornell Botanic Gardens, and Marriott.
 Recent works include a memorial in Washington D.C. and installations for Exhibit Columbus, the Oslo Architecture Triennale, and the Knoxville Museum of Art.